ecSI 2.0 Inventory: Qualifying Workshop

 - Passing the quiz

-Completing this process gives the learner lifetime access to use the ecSI2.0TM Inventory, along with access to the recorded workshop and all materials for 3 years.
+Completing this process gives the learner lifetime access to use the ecSI2.0TM Inventory, along with access to the recorded workshop and all materials for one year.
 You'll have access to the English version of the tool as well as translated versions that are currently available.

 Each clinician in an organization is required to complete these steps in order to use the tool in practice.